ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: codeblock}

-If your function name is `main`, use this syntax instead:
+If your function name is `main`, use the following syntax instead:
 ```javascript
 global.main = main;
 ```